spirev/42_revenge/README.md

-A simple sour taste I had to get off of me.
+Simply a sour taste I had to get off of my life.